 than expected.
 “So, what!” these soft parts literally cost pennies and can be replaced in less than 15 minutes.
 I

 personally would rather replace these parts more often knowing that divers are safe versus “saving a few pennies”.

 Can valves stick open?
 “Yes” but not for the reason that people propagate this antiquated procedure.
 The industry

 has improved over the years and the brass style valves that could “stick open” have NOT been manufactured in over 50

 years.
-The no longer exist in the scuba industry.
-The valves designed today for the scuba industry, when properly
+These "sticky" valves no longer exist in the scuba industry.
+The valves in use today for the scuba industry,

-maintained, DO NOT stick open or stick closed!
-It is actually impossible for this to happen as the design of the valve
+when properly maintained, DO NOT stick open or stick closed!
+It is actually impossible for this to happen as

-What if a valve gets stuck open?
+What if a valve does get stuck open?
 Firstly, this means the owner of that tank has not been properly maintaining their

 equipment and there is corrosion within the valve mechanisms.
-As the 1st stage regulator is under pressure and impossible
+With the valve stuck open and the regulator under pressure

-empty the 1st stage then can be removed and the tank must be serviced properly.
+stage then can be safely removed.
+The tank then needs to be sent in for service and the tank must be serviced properly.